bokilex/Tools-Installer/README.md

 # Tools-Installer
-## Here you can install tools for programmers, hackers and offices.
+## Here you can install tools for programmers and hackers.